-- Effective March 10, 2020 the Company's shares re-commenced trading on the TSX-V and effective March 24, 2020 the Company changed its trading symbol from "VAN" to "VGLD". - On March 20, 2020, the Company completed a shares for debt transaction.
-The Company settled a total of \$20,183 owed by issuing 403,640 shares.
-200,000 of these shares were issued to a company owned by the Chief Executive Officer of the Company. - On June 2, 2020 Vangold completed its bulk sample and metallurgical test which consisted of delivering a total of 1039 wet tonnes of mineralized material from its El Pinguico silver and gold project for processing at Endeavour Silver Corp.'s (Endeavour) (TSX:EDR) nearby Bolanitos mill. - The material used for this test came exclusively from the Company's surface stockpile of waste material which was left behind when mining ceased at El Pinguico in 1913.
+- Effective March 10, 2020, the Company's shares re-commenced trading on the TSX.V and, effective March 24, 2020, the Company changed its trading symbol from "VAN" to "VGLD". - On March 20, 2020, the Company completed a shares-for-debt transaction.
+The Company settled a total of \$20,183 owed by issuing 403,640 shares; 200,000 of these shares were issued to a company owned by the Chief Executive Officer ("CEO") of the Company. - On June 2, 2020, Vangold completed its bulk sample and metallurgical test, which consisted of delivering a total of 1,039 wet tonnes of mineralized material from its El Pinguico silver and gold project for processing at Endeavour Silver Corp.'s (TSX: EDR) nearby Bolanitos mill.

+The material used for this test came exclusively from the Company's surface stockpile of waste material, which was left behind when mining ceased at El Pinguico in 1913.
 The material has been exposed to the elements since that time and was therefore somewhat oxidized.
 Despite this, recoveries of gold and silver were very good.
-Average Recoveries were: Gold: 75.18% Silver: 60.36% At times during the milling process the Company observed even higher gold and silver recoveries up to 77.68% for gold and 67.19% for silver.
+Average recoveries were: Gold: 75.18%; Silver: 60.36% At times during the milling process the Company observed even higher gold and silver recoveries - up to 77.68% for gold and 67.19% for silver.
 The different grinding size and residency time within different circuits at the Bolanitos' mill accounts for much of these differences.
 The entire process helped gain a better understanding of how these higher recoveries were reached, and how they can be replicated in the future.
-The Company may also pursue additional lab tests in order to replicate the higher numbers and potentially apply that knowledge at one of the local Guanajuato mills. - During the six months ended June 30, 2020 the Company adopted a warrant acceleration bonus program for its outstanding share purchase warrants granted in connection with the Company's 2019 non-brokered private placement financing.
-Under the program holders will receive one bonus share for every 10 warrants exercised if exercised on or before June 26, 2020.
-Under TSX polices insiders are only eligible to 10% of eligible warrants.
-In total 17,159,500 shares and 1,266,055 bonus shares were issued on exercise of warrants under the acceleration bonus program for total proceeds of \$1,715,950. - On August 14, 2020, the Company completed a non-brokered private placement for gross proceeds of \$3,974,495, consisting of 25,641,902 units at a price of \$0.155 per unit.
-Each unit consisting of one common share and one-half share purchase warrant where each whole warrant exercisable at a price of \$0.25 for a period of two years. - On August 20, 2020, the Company signed an option agreement with Exploraciones Mineras Del Bajio S.A de C.V. to re-purchase three underlying royalties on its El Pinguico silver and gold project.
-Under the terms of the agreement, the Company will pay \$1,680,000 (\$5,000 paid) and issue 3,750,000 units on or before December 31, 2020.
-Each unit will comprise of one common share and one non-transferable share purchase warrant exercisable at a price of \$0.175 for a 5-year period.
-Upon exercise of the option the Company will own its undivided 100% interest in El Pinguico silver and gold project free from royalties, except for a 15% net profit royalty on the existing above ground and underground stockpiles in mineralized material.
+The Company may also pursue additional lab tests in order to replicate the higher numbers and potentially apply that knowledge at one of the local Guanajuato mills.

+- During the nine months ended September 30, 2020, the Company adopted a warrant acceleration bonus program for its outstanding share purchase warrants granted in connection with the Company's 2019 non-brokered private placement financing.
+Under the program, holders will receive one bonus share for every 10 warrants exercised if exercised on or before June 26, 2020.
+Under TSX.V policies, insiders are only eligible to 10% of eligible warrants.
+In total, 17,159,500 shares and 1,266,055 bonus shares were issued on exercise of warrants under the acceleration bonus program for total proceeds of \$1,715,950. - On August 14, 2020, the Company completed a non-brokered private placement for gross proceeds of \$3,974,495, consisting of 25,641,902 units at a price of \$0.155 per unit.
+Each unit consists of one common share and one-half of one share purchase warrant where each whole warrant is exercisable at a price of \$0.25 for a period of two years. - Subsequent to September 30, 2020, the Company issued 2,540,000 shares on exercise of warrants for total proceeds of \$254,000. - On August 20, 2020, the Company signed an option agreement with Exploraciones Mineras Del Bajio S.A. de C.V. ("EMBSA") to re-purchase three underlying royalties on its El Pinguico silver and gold project.
+Under the terms of the agreement, the Company would pay \$1,680,000 (\$5,000 paid) and issue 3,750,000 units.
+Each unit will comprise one common share and one non-transferable share purchase warrant exercisable at a price of \$0.175 for a five-year period.